cesarferreira/chef-cli/README.md

 $ chef create "Kilometers to Miles"
 ```

-A file `kilometers-to-miles.js` is created inside `recipes/` folder with:
+A file `kilometers-to-miles.js` is automatically created inside `recipes/` folder with:

 ```js
 module.exports = {